 3. Interfering with communication

-The alienating parent shows favoritism by requesting unrestricted access to the child when they are together, yet remains unresponsive and unreachable in return.
-They frequently ignore phone calls, emails or messages sent from the targeted parent; this leaves them without any chance of participating in their child’s everyday life or bearing witness to all those little moments that comprise childhood.
+The alienating parent demonstrates favoritism by always demanding to be connected with their child when they are together, but is then unresponsive and unreachable in return.
+For the targeted parent, this means rejecting phone calls, emails or messages sent from them on regular basis; hence prohibiting any chance of engaging in their own kid’s day-to-day life or observing all those small moments that make up a childhood.

 4. Withdrawal of love